-Along with the aforementioned policy recommendations, the Committee would like to draw attention to several policy concerns that the Secretary should also consider.
-These issues relate to rural workforce development, improvements in surveillance of ACE prevalence, public health education, and enhancing cross-government collaborations.
+Along with these recommendations, the Committee would like to draw attention to additional policy concerns that the Secretary should consider regarding ACE prevention.
+These issues relate to rural workforce development, improvements to surveillance of ACE prevalence, and public health education and screening.